ros2/design/articles/150_roslaunch_markup_design.md

 Maybe we shouldn't worry about that?

 ### Selectors?
 CSS and JQuery made selectors popular.
-Borrowing their syntax:
+Borrowing their syntax may add a lot of complexity, but it would also allow for some of the flexibility offered by JS

 A hypothetical example: